AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 Q: Why are there two 'weakened' conditions in the organ menu of my hero?

-A: Each teams has a differen recipe for their weakness brew, so multiple affliction by the concoction from a single team prolongs the malady, but from many teams, compounds the concurrently occuring harm.
+A: Each teams has a different recipe for their weakness brew, so multiple affliction by the concoction from a single team prolongs the malady, but from many teams, compounds the concurrently occurring harm.
 The benefit is that it's possible to tell the perpetrator team of the ailment.
 The exceptions are the conditions that activate each turn, e.g., healing (regeneration, various resistances that effectively cure each turn)